HiltonDaries/AWSIoTLab/README.md

 1. Edit the shadow1.py to add your endpoint to line 23
 2. python shadow1.py
 3. Check the mqtt test console for messages
-4. Navigate to the shadow in the console for the ratchet thing
+4. Navigate to the shadow in the console for the "ratchet" thing

 B:
 1. Edit the shadow2.py to add your endpoint to line 23